lv2/suil/INSTALL.md

 To build from source, you will need:

- * A relatively modern C compiler (GCC, Clang, and MSVC are known to work).
+ * A relatively modern C and optionally C++ compiler (GCC, Clang, and MSVC are known to work).

  * [Meson](http://mesonbuild.com/), which depends on
    [Python](http://python.org/).